Stunt Kites

 And no, you don't need four arms to fly one, since there are two lines attached to each of two handles!
 As well as steering the kite left and right, you can alter how "nose high" the kite sits in the air as well.
 It's like being able to adjust the bridle while the kite is still in the air!

-If stunt kites are the aerobatic planes of kite flying, these quads could be called the aerobatic helicopters!
+If dual-line stunt kites are the aerobatic planes of kite flying, these quads could be called the aerobatic helicopters!

 So much can be done with these kinds of kites, and so many people are having fun flying them.
 More officially, they are called sport kites.
-Down at the beach is a popular place to fly, with the wide open spaces and smooth breezes.
+Down at the beach is a popular place to fly, with the wide, open spaces and smooth breezes.

 Are you are thinking about buying a cheap stunt kite for the first time, just to give it a try?
 If so, we have written up our first sport-kite experience like a review.
 You might find it a semi-interesting read!
 That page turned out to be a one-off, for quite a while, until we received the PP MKIII.